PabloRuizCuevas/numty/lib.typ

 #let _mul(a,b)=(a * b)
 #let _div(a,b)= if (b!=0) {a/b} else {float.nan}

+/// Addition of a number/array/matrix with broadcasting
 #let add(u,v) = op(u,v, _add)

+/// Substraction of a number/array/matrix with broadcasting
 #let sub(u, v) = op(u,v, _sub)

+/// Multiplication of a number/array/matrix with broadcasting
 #let mult(u, v) = op(u,v, _mul)

+/// Division of a number/array/matrix with broadcasting
 #let div(u, v) = op(u,v, _div)

+/// Exponenciation of a number/array/matrix with broadcasting
 #let pow(u, v) = op(u,v, calc.pow)

 // == vectorial ==

+/// normalization of a vector
 #let normalize(a, l:2) = {
   // normalize a vector, defaults to L2 normalization let aux = pow(pow(abs(a),l).sum(),1/l)